openstack-archive/nova-solver-scheduler/README.md

 * This is a (default) configuration sample for the solver-scheduler.
 Please add/modify these options in /etc/nova/nova.conf.
 * Note:
     - Please carefully make sure that options in the configuration file are not duplicated.
 If an option name already exists, modify its value instead of adding a new one of the same name.
-    - The module 'nova.scheduler.solvers.hosts_pulp_solver' is self-inclusive and non-pluggable for costs and constraints.
-Therefore, if the option 'scheduler_host_solver' is set to use this module, there is no need for additional costs/constraints configurations.
+    - The solver class 'nova.scheduler.solvers.hosts_pulp_solver.HostsPulpSolver' is used by default in installation for demo purpose.
+It is self-inclusive and non-pluggable for costs and constraints.
+Please switch to 'nova.scheduler.solvers.pluggable_hosts_pulp_solver.HostsPulpSolver' for a fully functional (pluggable) solver.
     - Please refer to the 'Configuration Details' section below for proper configuration and usage of costs and constraints.

 ```